p3r7/friendly-shell/README.md

 They rely heavily on package [with-shell-interpreter](https://github.com/p3r7/with-shell-interpreter).

-`friendly-remote-shell` relies additionally on helper packages from [p3r7/friendly-tramp-path](https://github.com/p3r7/friendly-tramp-path).
+`friendly-remote-shell` relies additionally on helper package [p3r7/friendly-tramp-path](https://github.com/p3r7/friendly-tramp-path).

 NB: These packages used to be called `prf-shell-command`, `prf-shell` and `prf-remote-shell`.
 You can still grab the legacy code with version [0.1.0](https://github.com/p3r7/friendly-shell/releases/tag/0.1.0).